 For example, instead of saying “we need a homepage slider” let's articulate the goal “we need to make our visitors aware of our key products so they can find and buy them”.
 By concentrating on the goal instead of the feature, we can now look at possible solutions that can fulfill that goal, in other words our feature now has context, reason, and value.

 With our firm goal in mind, we can ask the right questions to help form the solution; “how many key products are there”, “do they change regularly”, “what if we focused on only one product”, “do you have budget for video”, “if your product is digital can we just launch them into a free trial”, “how will they buy the product”, “what would normally prevent visitors from buying the product”.
 The answers to each of these questions could shape a very different feature to a homepage slider, one that is better suited to achieving the goal.
-We could end up with a 90 second video introducing a key product that ends with a buy now link, or a special landing page for first time visitors, or the homepage could instead be a free basic version of the product to get people hooked on it before we introduce the pay wall (see moqups.com, our favorite wire framing tool, for an example of this).
+We could end up with a 90 second video introducing a key product that ends with a buy now link, or a special landing page for first time visitors, or the homepage could instead be a free basic version of the product to get people hooked on it before we introduce the pay wall (our favourite wire framing tool for such tasks is Figma).

-By focusing on goals you can create features uniquely tailored and attractive to your target users and clearly meet your business objectives.
+By focusing on goals you can create features uniquely tailored and attractive to your target users to clearly meet your business objectives.